8 STEM Activities Perfect for Middle Schoolers

 Whether students are guided by teachers or explore by themselves, playground equipment can further classroom education in an environment where kids feel safe to test theories and observe results.
 Inclusive playground equipment allows students of all ages and abilities to play, explore and learn together.

 Invest in Equipment That Inspires STEM With Miracle Recreation

 Middle school is an excellent time to introduce kids to STEM.
-As they are learning their strengths and exploring their interests, teachers and faculty can help introduce them to something they will become passionate about for the rest of their life.
+As students learn their strengths and explore their interests, teachers and faculty can help introduce kids to something they will become passionate about for the rest of their lives.

-At Miracle, our Miracle Machines™ playground equipment allows kids to explore and apply STEM material they learn in the classroom to playtime.
-With dynamic moving equipment, kids of all ages can play with gears, gravity and other moving objects as they play.
-This interactive equipment fits into the hands-on experience kids need when learning about STEM, so your students can continue to learn outside the classroom as well.
+Our playground equipment allows kids to explore and apply STEM material they learn in the classroom to playtime.
+With thrilling and fun equipment, kids of all ages can interact with gravity, motion, force and other scientific principles as they play.
+This interactive equipment fits into the hands-on experience kids need when learning about STEM, so your students can also continue to learn outside the classroom.

-Contact a Miracle representative today and discover how your school can benefit from Miracle playground equipment.
+Contact a Miracle Recreation representative today and discover how your school can benefit from Miracle playground equipment.